 - High possibility of visible or palpable rippling since there is less soft tissue coverage over the implant.

 - Evaluation of the mammograms may be more difficult because the implant is just below the breast gland, not separated from it by the muscle.

 Dr. Rosenthal will guide you in selecting whether to place your breast implants under or over the muscle.

 Moving Forward With Your Breast Augmentation

 Congratulations on deciding to move forward with your breast augmentation with Dr. Rosenthal!
-Now, with the help of her staff, you will select a date for your surgery and schedule a preoperative appointment.
+Now, with the help of her staff, you will select a date for your surgery and schedule a preoperative appointment at our office in greater San Jose.
 At that time, you will be given all your pre and postoperative instructions, and prescriptions for necessary postoperative medications.
 You will also have a “sizing” appointment (which can be done at the same visit) to make a final decision on the type and size of breast implants to be used.

 Breast Augmentation – Choosing Your Breast Implant Size

 At your initial consultation, Dr. Rosenthal will measure your breasts and based on that recommend a range of implant sizes that would be appropriate for your breast and body proportions.